 Review by Matt S.

-Splatoon 2, like its predecessor, looks like utter trash.
-I know that there are plenty of others that like the try-hard childpunk attitude with its nauseating overuse of sickeningly bright, clashing, “street” colours, but I don’t.
-Perhaps I’m old, and perhaps I just don’t get what passes for attractive aesthetics among kids these days, but I just don’t care.
-It’s an ugly, ugly, ugly game, and on the back of Arms I’m less than pleased that Nintendo appears to be apply this art direction to all of its new IPs now.
+Splatoon 2, like its predecessor, looks like trash.
+I know that there are plenty of others that like the childpunk attitude with its nauseating overuse of sickeningly bright, clashing, chaotic “street” colours, but I don’t.
+It’s an ugly, ugly, ugly game, (though in fairness it also triggers migraines in me, so that probably taints my perception and has left me in a bad mood as I write this), and on the back of Arms I’m less than pleased that Nintendo appears to be apply this art direction to all of its new IPs now.

 However, Splatoon 2 isn’t Arms.
 With Arms there wasn’t nearly enough to the game itself for me to move past my distaste for the aesthetics.
 With Splatoon, there is.
 In fact I must have spent a hundred hours playing the original, and it was one of the highlights on the Nintendo Wii U. As such, I was looking forward to the sequel on the Switch, especially since it meant that, as I play the Switch as a handheld console, I’d be able to kick back in bed for a couple of rounds at night, which is exactly how I want to play this kind of game.